 These blogs will be published throughout the year on the AMSI website and will be referenced on the AMSI social media channels.

-Scholars must submit both the research paper and the blog via email to email@example.com by 28 February 2017.
+Scholars must submit both the research paper and the blog via our online form by 28 February 2018.

 The research paper should be submitted as a .pdf file, using the AMSI Report template and adhering to the AMSI style guide – which can be found here.
 File name: LASTNAME-ResearchPaper.pdf